 Model Good Behavior

-As aforementioned, children are greatly influenced by their surroundings; therefore, they are more likely to follow what you do.
+Children are greatly influenced by their surroundings; therefore, they are more likely to follow what you do.
 Lead by example and make a point of explaining why certain habits are essential for their health and well-being.
 For instance, children are more likely to hold on to the practice of hand-washing before meals or after visiting the bathroom if they see you do it.
 Both good and bad habits are hard to break if kids learn them at a tender age.
 Let every adult in the home set a good example for the children through their habits.

 Foster Healthy Eating